 In order to differentiate our curriculum to serve the needs of all students, we use a Parallel Curriculum model as described in The Parallel Curriculum: A Model for Planning Curriculum for Gifted Students and the Whole Classroom (Palmer).
 This model ensures that all learners have access to content, competency, and appropriate degrees of challenge through faculty-reinforced exploration of steadily increasing levels of intellectual depth and complexity.
 Core and supplemental texts and learning materials are varied and adjusted to maximize intellectual access and full participation for all students.
 Through the use of individually appropriate textual materials and strategies, students at different levels of academic achievement are able to concurrently explore, discuss, and actively contribute to a shared understanding of fundamental themes and concepts, thereby reinforcing STARS Academy’s high-level expectations for all students.

-At STARS Academy, our K–8 private school curriculum is set for individual student success, both academically and socially.
+At STARS Academy, our K–High School curriculum is set for individual student success, both academically and socially.
 Our educators and teachers understand students individually and work as a team to address each child’s academic and social needs for them to achieve greatness.
 We work very closely and build a foundation with our students and parents to help students succeed.
 Below you will learn about our academics, the way we teach, and our curriculum.